HelmholtzAI-Consultants-Munich/MLEE/README.md

 ## 3. Detailed installation instruction

-If this is your first time setting up the project or you need to configure SSH, Conda, or the data archive, continue with the detailed installation instructions below.
+If this is your first time setting up the project or you need to configure SSH or Conda continue with the detailed installation instructions below.

 ### 3.1 Prerequisites